 4. Personalized Playlists

-Challenges of Audio Fingerprinting
+Challenges in Audio Fingerprinting

 1. Noise and Compression